Bugsy Malone

-In 2003, it was voted #19 on a list of the 100 greatest musicals, as chosen by viewers of Channel 4 in the UK.
+Over the years, Bugsy Malone has been cited amongst the greatest films in cinema history.
 In 2008, Empire ranked it 353rd on their list of 500 greatest movies of all time.

-The film received eight nominations at the 30th British Academy Film Awards, including Best Film and won three: Best Supporting Actress and Most Promising Newcomer to Leading Film Roles for Foster and Best Screenplay for Parker.
+The film received eight nominations at the 30th British Academy Film Awards, including Best Film, and won three: Best Supporting Actress and Most Promising Newcomer to Leading Film Roles for Foster and Best Screenplay for Parker.
 The film also received three nominations at the 34th Golden Globe Awards including Best Motion Picture – Musical or Comedy.

 Plot

 During the prohibition era, a mobster named Roxy Robinson is "splurged" by members of a rival gang, using rapid-fire cream-shooting "splurge guns".
 Once splurged, a gangster is "all washed up... finished".
 Mob boss Fat Sam Staccetto introduces himself in the opening narration, as well as introducing Bugsy Malone, a penniless boxing promoter who is 'a little too popular with the broads... but a nice guy' ("Bugsy Malone").

 At Fat Sam's Grand Slam Speakeasy, there is much dancing and singing ("Fat Sam's Grand Slam").
 Fat Sam rants about the loss of Roxy, who was one of his best men, laying the blame on up-and-coming rival mob boss Dandy Dan and worried that Dan is trying to take control of his criminal empire.
 Blousey Brown, an aspiring singer and actress, has come for an audition at the speakeasy, but Sam is too distracted to see her.
 Bugsy meets Blousey when he trips over her luggage; he is instantly smitten and attempts to flirt with her.
 Just then, Fat Sam's is raided by Dandy Dan's men, who shoot up the place.
-Over the next few weeks Dan's men continue to attack Fat Sam's empire, eventually taking over all of Sam's moneymaking rackets and splurging members of Fat Sam's gang until only the speakeasy remains.
-Sam sends all his available men except his personal enforcer Knuckles, to see if they can track down the guns but they are ambushed at a laundry and splurged by Dandy Dan's gang ("Bad Guys").
+Over the next few weeks, Dan's men continue to attack Fat Sam's empire, eventually taking over all of Sam's moneymaking rackets (including the sarsaparilla racket and lettuce racket) and splurging members of Fat Sam's gang until only the speakeasy remains.
+Sam finds his gang fooling around ("Bad Guys") and then sends all his available men except his personal enforcer Knuckles, to see if they can track down the guns but they are ambushed at a laundry and splurged by Dandy Dan's gang.

 Bugsy returns to Fat Sam's to arrange a new audition for Blousey.
 Fat Sam's girlfriend, the chanteuse Tallulah, makes a pass at him and, although Bugsy rejects her flirtation, Tallulah plants a big kiss on Bugsy's forehead just as Blousey enters.
 Blousey is jealous but performs anyway, using her personal feelings to boost her performance ("I'm Feelin' Fine").
 Fat Sam hires Blousey after her audition and she leaves quickly, refusing to speak to Bugsy.